 © 2016 Darwin High School.
 CRICOS Provider: Northern Territory Department of Education, CRICOS Provider Number: 00780M, Course Code Intensive English: 048904G, Course Code Senior Secondary: 058744C

-School Web Design by Dash.
+School Website Design by Dash Media